 Final dough temperature:

 My final dough temperature was a little on the cool side, but not drastically so.
-This might mean a longer bulk fermentation, but we’ll just have to read the dough and wait to see.
+This might mean a longer bulk fermentation, but we’ll have to read the dough and adjust.

-Note that a “set” here is 4 stretch and folds for me.
-I reach under my dough, pull up, and fold over the other side I do that 4 times.
-For this loaf in step 6 I only did 3 very light turns, the dough was strong enough and I did not want to risk tearing.
+Note that a “set” here is four stretch and folds for me.
+I reach under my dough, pull up, and fold over the other side I do that four times.
+For this loaf in step 6, I only did three very light turns, the dough was strong enough, and I did not want to risk tearing.

 Here’s a snapshot during the bulk with a couple more folds to go: